anujatappeta/anujatappeta/README.md

   👋 Hi, I’m Anuja Tappeta!

   👀 About Me
 I'm passionate about learning new things and solving real-world problems through programming.
-I have experience in Python and Java and enjoy working on automation projects and algorithms.
+I have experience in Python and Java and enjoy working on automation projects and algorithms.I have interest to work on projects related to cybersecurity,blockchain and web development.

   🌱 I’m Currently Learning
-- Advanced Data Structures and Algorithms
+- Web Development and Cloud

  💞 I’m Looking to Collaborate On
 - Open-source projects that use Python or Java